What security obligations are imposed on data controllers and data processors?

 Security arrangements may include administrative, technical and/or physical measures.
 Administrative measures can include confidentiality obligations, policies, regular trainings and limiting the data that is held.
 Physical measures can include clearly marking confidential documents, storing confidential personal employee data in locked cabinets, restricting employee access, using privacy filters on laptops, proper disposal, etc. Technical measures can include securing computer networks, adopting access controls, encrypting data, regularly updating computer and IT equipment, etc.

-HR Best Practices: Take all reasonable steps to protect the personal data of employees and applicants, including undergoing risk assessments to see where there may be gaps.
+HR Best Practices: The majority of enforcement cases relating to the PDPA involve breaches of the Protection Obligation.
+Employers in Singapore should take all reasonable steps to protect the personal data of employees and applicants, including undergoing risk assessments to see where there may be gaps.
 Ensure contracts with service providers detail the security and confidentiality measures that will be implemented.
 In addition, regularly train employees who may have access to personal information to ensure that they are following all technical and organizational security measures that have been put in place.